Design Tip #8 – To laminate or not to laminate? That is the question.

 We just ran some great custom labels for Berber Trader’s Mediterranean Skin Balm.
 They chose to go with a matte laminate for a natural, organic look.
 We’ve done the same for many organic and natural products, and the matte look is just right for their products.
 On the other hand we’ve applied a shiny, glossy laminate for lip glosses, hot sauces and industrial custom stickers.

-Custom labels and sticker’s use, target market and green footprint are all considerations when choosing gloss or matte laminate, or whether to laminate at all.
+The product’s use, target market and green footprint are all considerations when choosing gloss or matte laminate, or whether to laminate at all.
 We’re happy to help you decide which option is best for your custom labels and stickers, as we’ve seen a lot of options and always have an opinion!

 Design Tip #11 – Use cut-outs.

 Custom labels and stickers with cut-outs also have the ‘wow’ factor.
-I love seeing custom labels that have a cut-out that allows you to see the product peek-a-boo style through the label.
+I love seeing labels that have a cut-out that allows you to see the product peek-a-boo style through the label.
 It’s juts plain cool.
 It’s also an underutilized aspect of custom label and sticker design.
 Ask yourself: are there any cut-outs you should be considering for your custom labels and stickers?

 Design Tip #12 – Have some fun with holidays.